-No effect on fertility or reproductive performance was noted in male and female rats (see section 5.3).
+No effect on fertility or reproductive performance was noted in male and female rats

-4.7 Effects on ability to drive and use machines
+4.7 Effects on ability to drive and use machine:

-DIAMICRON MR has no or negligible influence on the ability to drive and use machines.

-However, patients should be made aware of the symptoms of hypoglycaemia and should be careful if driving or operating machinery, especially at the beginning of treatment.
+Gliclazide 80 mg has no or negligible influence on the ability to drive and use machines.
+However, patients should be informed that their concentration may be affected if their diabetes is not satisfactorily controlled, especially at the beginning of treatment.

-4.8 Undesirable effects
+4.8 Undesirable effects:

-Based on the experience with gliclazide, the following undesirable effects have been reported.
+Based on the experience with Gliclazide, the following undesirable effects have been reported.

-The most frequent adverse reaction with gliclazide is hypoglycaemia
+The most frequent adverse reaction with Gliclazide is hypoglycaemia.

-As for other sulfonylureas, treatment with Diamicron can cause hypoglycaemia, if mealtimes are irregular and, in particular, if meals are skipped.
+As for other sulfonylureas, treatment with Gliclazide 80 mg Tablets can cause hypoglycaemia, if mealtimes are irregular and, in particular, if meals are skipped.
 Possible symptoms of hypoglycaemia are: headache, intense hunger, nausea, vomiting, lassitude, sleep disorders, agitation, aggression, poor concentration, reduced awareness and slowed reactions, depression, confusion, visual and speech disorders, aphasia, tremor, paresis, sensory disorders, dizziness, feeling of powerlessness, loss of self-control, delirium, convulsions, shallow respiration, bradycardia, drowsiness and loss of consciousness, possibly resulting in coma and lethal outcome.